 Water pumps at schools and health centers were always a special concern.
 It is estimated that in each African country 10 to 20% of the broken handpumps are with schools and health centers.
 In most countries over 1.000 handpumps at schools and health centres are broken down.

 In the BlueZone, these pumps are linked with the WSP.
 The WSP will install and maintain BluePumps at schools and health centres at a reduced rate, due to a small cross-subsidy of his other business in the BlueZone.
 This creates additional goodwill and therefore additional business.
-It all creates local jobs and is therefore sustainable.
-Another major headache solved by the BlueZone approach in a simple way.
-We all benefit.

 A local caretaker from the community is assigned to each BluePump to supervise daily operation and simple maintenance, like tightening nuts and bolts, cleaning of the platform, opening & closing of the pump, etc. The caretaker is appointed by the community and is registrated with the local government as the official contact person for that water point.

 In most cases, the caretaker is paid by the community a small compensation for this, per week, per month or in whatever way that is best suited in the community.
 In case of a major problem, the caretaker should take action and is responsible to inform the WSP or regional caretaker who will repair the pump for a fixed price between 25 and 50 US$, only depending on the distance.
 The fixed repair price is important for the community and the caretaker, because they will know how much to collect for the repair.
 In this case, the O&M is very transparent and sustainable.